Child labour: Iran

 The phenomenon of children labour is one of the social issues of Iranian society, which has taken on serious and diverse dimensions over time.
 Researches and official and unofficial data show that this social damage is more common in big cities.
 Also, research data shows that most of the working children in Tehran province are related to Afghan children who have immigrated to Iran legally or illegally.

 Kameel Ahmady, a social researcher and winner of the Literature and Humanities award from the World Peace Foundation, while emphasizing the fact that most of the children labour in Tehran province are Afghan children, along with his colleagues believes that with the continuation of Iran's economic crisis, the lack of proper mechanisms to manage and control the phenomenon and absence of legal working visa scheme for Afghan immigrants have caused this social harm to spread.

 Abdolreza Rahmani Fazli, the Minister of Interior at the time in August 2019, while analysing and describing the situation of working children in Tehran, said: "Reports show that street children live in poor conditions and are exploited."
 One thing that should be noted is that up to 80% of these children are non-Iranian.
 Considering that some of these children were Afghan nationals, we have raised the issue with the embassy of this country.
 If other institutions cooperate, we can take appropriate measures to organise street children, but if they do not cooperate.
 It has also been decided to issue arrest warrants for gangs exploiting children with the cooperation of the police force and the judicial system.

 In Isfahan province, the Iranian Department of State Welfare (behzisti) keeps a database of the scanned retina irises of a number of working street kids, and have put "child friendly" measures in place to support them, reduce the social harm from their presence, and improve their quality of life.

-Only Tehran as of June 2023 has seventy thousand working children they also collect recycles.

-As of July 2023 %15 of children are child labour, 8% do not have a residence.
-10 per cent of children are not in school.
+During the 2026 Iran War, Rahim Nadali, an IRGC official in Tehran, announced the launch of the initiative "For Iran" which recruits 12 year olds into the Basij militia for them to assist in manning "operational patrols" and checkpoints, as well as providing logistical support and performing other duties.
+This move contradicts Iran's commitment to abstain from the use of children in military activities under the Convention on the Rights of the Child.
+However, Nadali justified to move stating "Given that the age of those coming forward has dropped and they are asking to take part, we lowered the minimum age to 12".
+According to Al-Arabiya, from the beginning of the war, Tehran residents reported of untrained teenagers and youths armed with Uzi sub-machine guns and Kalshnikov rifles, stopping vehicles, shouting orders, and firing warning shots into the air.